 Living Library - Don’t judge a book by its cover!

-It was originally invented in 2000 by a group of young people in Denmark to foster dialogue.
+The concept was originally invented in 2000 by a group of young people in Denmark to foster dialogue, challenge stereotypes, stigma, prejudice and discrimination.
 It became part of the Council of Europe’s programme for human rights education, as human rights cannot be defended by legal texts alone.

 The FRF Living Library is supported by the City of Vienna.

 An overarching theme of the Forum is to look at how we can move conversations about human rights issues into the mainstream.

 An Ideathon is a way of putting communication ideas into practice.
 Over three days, the Ideathon will take YouTubers, film makers, cartoonists and journalists on a learning journey about human rights communication.

 The task is to use their communication skills to take the Forum’s messages to a wider audience.

 The Ideathon is supported by the Embassy of the Netherlands.